Table of Contents

 The disease is transmitted mainly via contact with body secretions, primarily oropharyngeal secretions.
 Other common methods of transmission include:

 - Smear infection, especially in children by parents, playmates, etc.

 - Contact infection, especially in adolescents by infected saliva during kissing (“kissing disease”)

-The virus spreads throughout the body from the mouth and infects CD-21-positive epithelia in nasopharyngeal space and B lymphocytes that infiltrate tissues.
-There is an immortalization of the B lymphocytes and a strong increase of EBV.
-In primary infection, only a small number of viral proteins are likely to be expressed.
-This results in the initially less pronounced immune response and the lack of clinical symptoms.
+The virus spreads from the mouth throughout the body and infects CD-21-positive epithelia in nasopharyngeal space and B lymphocytes, which infiltrate tissues.
+Immortalization of B lymphocytes occurs, then a strong increase of EBV.
+In primary infection, only a small number of viral proteins are likely to be expressed, resulting in an initially less pronounced immune response and a lack of clinical symptoms.

-An insufficient immune situation, the immune system can destroy the affected B lymphocytes.
-However, there is never a complete elimination of all viruses, resulting in a life-long virus persistence.
+With an insufficient immune response, the immune system can destroy the affected B lymphocytes.
+However, complete elimination of all virus cells never occurs, resulting in lifelong virus persistence.